CherryFonts/CherryFonts/README.md

-- 👋 Todd Johnson, a founder of @CherryFonts, which is a hobby type design foundry.
+-  Todd Johnson, a founder of @CherryFonts, which is a (now hobby) type design foundry operating since 1989-ish.
-- 👀 Design interests: very early printed type and various quill hands up to that period.
+-  Design interests: very early printed type and various script hands up to that period.
-- 🌱 I’m not a font engineer.
+-  I’m not a font engineer.
 I work full time in IT, but more in VM management and SysEng, not software dev.
-- 💞️ Potential collaboration: I may release a nice old style font (and others) to Google, if I can get some font engineering assistance.
+-  Potential collaboration: I may release a nice old style font (and others) as open source, if I can get some font engineering assistance.
-- 📫 How to reach me: cherryfonts@gmail.com
+-  How to reach me: cherryfonts@gmail.com
-- ⚡I'm almost retired.
-I've been designing vector-based type since the late 80s but took a very long hiatus to earn a living.

 <!---
 CherryFonts/CherryFonts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.